yfujis/pylib/README.md

 spectrum_interpolation.py is the module file.
 Please check example_interpolation.py to see the example of use.

-Message me or shoort me an email (yfujishima1001@gmail.com) if you have any questions or tips for improvement.
+Message me or shoort me an email (yfujishima1001@gmail.com) if you have any questions.
+Improvement tips would be so much appreciated.
+Thank you!